 His year seven campaign is a bit more of an issue for the early Exodus date.
 In this campaign, the main focus of his attack was Moab.
 To get to Moab, he split his army.
 One wing went through the South, passing through territory held by the Amalekites, and possibly the Southern reaches of Judah and Simeon, and then through Edom.
 The second wing took the road through the Israelite highlands, past Jerusalem and Jericho -- core Israelite territory, and attacked Moab from the North.
 After that, the combined Egyptian army marched North through Ammonite territory onto further campaigns in Syria.
 Although the focus was elsewhere, one would expect the Egyptians to come into conflict with Israelites during this campaign.
 A campaign in Moab is relatively unusual for the Egyptians, primarily because there was nothing of value there and the Moabites were not a threat to Egyptian interests.
 The Egyptians' only interest in that part of the world was the copper mines to the South in Edom.

-The Biblical chronology in early Judges is a little uncertain, but by my reckoning Ramesses II's campaign against Moab would be about the same time as Eglon of Moab's oppression against Israel.
-In the Egyptian Chronology, there are about 110 years between the start of Amenhotep III's reign, with the conquest starting a few years into his reign.
-In the Biblical chronology, we have six years of conquest, an unspecified number of decades of consolidation, eight years of oppression under Cushan-rishathaim, forty years of rest, and 18 years of oppression under Eglon, alongside the Ammonites and Amalekites.
-If the period of consolidation lasted for three or four decades (which seems likely if it coincided with the Amarna period, as suggested above), then we would place the Moabite oppression during the reign of Seti I and early in Ramesses II's reign.
-If this is the case -- and there are a lot of questionable assumptions going into the analysis, not least that the Chronology of the book of Judges needs to be compressed if it is to be made compatible with the 480 years of 1 Kings 6:1 which the early date of the Exodus is based on -- then we can speculate a context for these two events.
+The Biblical chronology in the book of Judges is a uncertain.
+The data in the book of Judges needs to be compressed, and it is not clear precisely how this should be done.
+I will give a rough proposal in the next post.
+In the chronology I propose, Ramesses II's campaign against Moab is a few decades after Eglon of Moab's oppression against Israel.
+But I place Cushan-rishathaim immediately after Joshua's campain, while many people add a few decades between them.
+If these people are correct, then Ramesses's campaign would be about the same time as Eglon of Moab's oppression against Israel.
+We would place the Moabite oppression during the reign of Seti I and early in Ramesses II's reign.
+If this is the case -- and there are a lot of questionable assumptions going into the analysis -- then we can speculate a context for these two events.
 It is likely that the Moabite coalition not only oppressed the Israelites, but over-reached and also threatened Egyptian interests in Canaan.
 And if it did so during the early 19th dynasty, we would expect Egyptian reprisal.
 The Moabites, like everyone else, needed to be taught that you do not mess with New Kingdom Egypt.
 This link is, of course, just speculation, and there could be other reasons why Egypt would attack Moab.

 There is, however, one additional difficulty with this potential synchronism.
 The Bible records that the Moabites were defeated by Israel.
 The Egyptian records suggest that the Moabites were defeated by the Egyptians.
 Of course, they could both be correct, and describe two different battles; an Egyptian campaign weakening the Moabites, and then the Israelites taking the opportunity to finish them off.
 There is no reason why either source would give credit to the other's contribution: as an ancient ruler, you don't give other people credit when you can claim it for yourself.